costa86/python_tutorial/docs/source/strings.rst

 This is the convention adopted throughout this book, since I ﬁnd it more convenient to use and readable.
 Also, it's the most modern approach.
 Notice the “f” must be placed right before the beginning of the string.

+``greeting_2``

+Notice the “+” sign.
+When dealing with strings, it means concatenation (joining).
+If you use it with numbers, such as integers or ﬂoats, it means a mathematical sum.
+This ability to perform different actions according to how it’s used is called polymorphism (poly=many, morph=form).
+So, in Python, the “+” sign is polymorphic.
+You will see about numbers in the Numbers chapter.

+``greeting_3``

+The “%s” stands for “string”.
+If the name variable was an integer, for instance, then “%i” should be used instead of “%s”.

+``greeting_4``

+The format method was used here (you’ll learn more about this in the Classes chapter), and the contents inside the curly brackets “{}” were replaced by the `name` and `animal` variables, respectively.